 The ACT consists of tests in English, mathematics, reading and science.
 Each exam is graded on a scale of 1-36, and a student’s single composite score is the average of the four test scores.
 In each of the four subjects, ACT sets a college-readiness benchmark — the minimum score needed on an ACT subject-area test to indicate a 50 percent chance of obtaining a B or higher or about a 75 percent chance of obtaining a C or higher in the corresponding credit-bearing college course.
 The benchmarks are set based on national level data.
 Hawaii graduates who tested as juniors in the spring of 2012 posted a statewide average composite mark of 20.1.
 The national average composite score was 20.9.
 In each benchmark area, Hawaii students also posted lower ACT scores than their national peers.
 The figures below represent the percentage of students who met benchmark scores by subject:

 “The drop in ACT scores for Hawaii students should not be interpreted as a decline in student learning or readiness,” said Jon Erickson, ACT president of education.
 “The state results were impacted by the change in the composition of test takers included in the report.
 As a result, this year’s data should be viewed as a new baseline against which future years can be compared.”

-Filed under: Announcements, Education, Hawaii, Kids, National Affairs, Something New?, State Affairs | Tagged: ACT College and Career Readiness System, ACT Programs, ACT Tests, college and career readiness assessments, Hawaii Department of Education | Leave a Comment »
+Filed under: Announcements, Education, Hawaii, Kids, National Affairs, State Affairs, Unexplained Phenomenon | Tagged: ACT Tests, Department of Education in Hawaii, Hawaii Department of Education, Hawaii Public Education, Ronn Nozoe | Leave a Comment »